 What makes bread chewy?
 Bread can be chewy for a variety of reasons.
 Do you love soft and fluffy bread?
-Some people prefer the chewiness because it feels like you are getting more food in your mouth.
-Other people don’t like the chewiness because they feel like it is tough on their teeth and jaw muscles.
+Some people prefer chewiness because it feels like you are getting more food in your mouth.
+Other people don’t like the chewiness because it is tough on their teeth and jaw muscles.
 This post will show you how to make bread less chewy for softer, more enjoyable bread!

 What do we mean by chewy bread?

 When we eat something that we describe as chewy, we mean something dense or hard to chew.
 Chewy bread doesn’t easily slide straight down the throat.
 It requires a lot of jaw action before it can be swallowed.
 If you eat very chewy bread, you have a sore jaw afterwards!

 (of food) not easily chewed, as because of toughness or stickiness; requiring much chewing.

 What sort of bread is supposed to be chewy?

 Some types of bread are supposed to be chewy.
 Bread such as baguettes, focaccia, bagels and ciabatta can be chewy.
 Being more of a challenge to eat isn’t a problem for these types of bread.
 They are to be eaten with wet accompaniments such as soup, pasta or sandwich fillings.

 The general consensus is that chewy bread is made from lean dough with high-protein flour.
 These are recipes that don’t contain sugars, fats or dairy.
 They are simply made from flour, water, salt and yeast.